MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-04-simplecaptcha-ios-implementation.md

 To understand the sample
 From the javadoc :

->This security checks implements an example of a captcha by calculating the sum of two operands that are sent as a challenge.
+>This security check implements an example of a captcha by calculating the sum of two operands that are sent as a challenge.
 The challenge created is a JSON in the format of {"captcha" : "x + y"}
 The challenge answer should bea  JSON in the format of {"answer" : "z"}